James Otteson: Academic biography

 Otteson earned his Bachelor of Arts degree from the Program of Liberal Studies—the "Great Books Program"—at the University of Notre Dame.
 His senior essay, "The Therapeutic Philosophy of Ludwig Wittgenstein," won PLS's Otto A. Bird Award for best senior essay in 1990.
 He spent his sophomore year abroad, studying at the Universität Innsbruck, in Innsbruck, Austria.

 After completing his undergraduate degree, Otteson then attended the University of Wisconsin–Milwaukee, earning an MA in philosophy in 1992.
 His paper "A Problem in Wittgeinstein's Philosophy of Language" won the department's 1991 Richard M. Peltz Memorial Award for Excellence in Philosophy.
 His master's thesis, "Locke's Arguments for the Existence of Natural Law," was directed by William Wainwright.

 Otteson then joined the philosophy department at the University of Chicago, receiving a PhD in 1997.
 His dissertation, "The Unintended Order of Morality: Adam Smith and David Hume on the Origins of Morality," was directed by Daniel Garber (now at Princeton University), with readers Ted Cohen and Ian Mueller.
 Knud Haakonssen (then at Boston University; now at the University of St. Andrews and University College London) was an outside reader.

 Upon graduating from Chicago, Otteson took a position in the philosophy department at the University of Alabama, where he began as an assistant professor and rose to become associate professor, full professor, and department chair.
 In 2007, he accepted a position as joint professor of philosophy and economics, and director of the honors program, at Yeshiva University.
-He moved to Wake Forest University in 2013.
+He moved to Wake Forest University in 2013, and was the director of the Eudaimonia Institute.

 He has held visiting scholar positions at the Social Philosophy and Policy Center, then located at Bowling Green State University; at the Centre for the Study of Scottish Philosophy, then located at the University of Aberdeen; at the Institute for Advanced Studies in Humanities at the University of Edinburgh; in the economics and philosophy departments at the University of Missouri-St. Louis; and in the government department at Georgetown University.
 He has also taught in the economics department at New York University.

 Otteson lectures widely on Adam Smith, classical liberalism, political economy, business ethics, and related issues, including in Canada, Chile, China, Germany, Guatemala, Hong Kong, and Scotland.